EMODnet is a fundamental infrastructure to fulfill data and information needs for countless, heterogenous purposes; the Marine Strategy

-On 17 June 2008 the European Union adopted the ambitious Marine Strategy Framework Directive (MSFD) in order to protect more effectively the marine environment across Europe.
-The MSFD aims to achieve Good Environmental Status (GES) of the EU's marine waters by 2020 and to protect the resource base upon which marine-related economic and social activities depend.
-The MSFD includes:
+The MSFD was adopted in 2008 by the European Union in order to protect more effectively the marine environment.
+It aims to achieve Good Environmental Status (GES) of the EU's marine waters by 2020 and to protect the resource base upon which marine-related economic and social activities depend.

-- The initial assessment of the current environmental status of national marine waters and the environmental impact and socio-economic analysis of human activities in these waters
+- Initial assessment of the environmental status, impacts, and socio-economic analysis of human activities;

-- The development of a programme of measures designed to achieve or maintain GES by 2020
+- Development of a programme of measures to achieve or maintain GES.